-The Office of Community Experience prepares medical students to address socioeconomic determinants of disease and become community-responsive physicians.
+The Office of Community Engagement prepares medical students to address socioeconomic determinants of disease and become community-responsive physicians.
 Programs integrate meaningful community service and reflective learning.

-Some of the programs organized by the Office of Community Experience include:
+Some of the programs organized by the Office of Community Engagement include:

 - Health Outreach Project (HOP) Clinics